Married Couples

 Chapter 13 Co-Debtor Stay

 Chapter 13 is a repayment bankruptcy.
-You will not receive a discharge of your debts for 3-5 years, after you have completed your bankruptcy repayment plan.
+You will not receive a discharge of your debts for 3-5 years, after you have completed your Chapter 13 repayment plan.
 Pending receipt of your discharge, there is a Chapter 13 “codebtor stay” that protects both married couples during your Chapter 13, from the date of filing through discharge, but the codebtor stay applies only to a consumer debt (not business debt) and only if you are a co-borrower with your non-filing spouse.
 If you are not a co-borrower, that is, if the debt is in your non-filing spouse’s name alone, then there is no codebtor stay and your non-filing spouse’s creditors can continue collection proceedings until the time that you complete your repayment plan and obtain a discharge.